drivendataorg/boem-belugas-runtime/README.md

 ### Scoring your submission

-We will provide a [metric script](TBD) to calculate the competition metric in the same way scores will be calculated in the DrivenData platform.
+We have provided a scoring script as well as example ground truth labels for the example scenarios.
+You can find these in the [`scoring/` directory](https://github.com/drivendataorg/boem-belugas-runtime/tree/master/scoring).
+You can use this script to calculate the comptition metric in the same way that it will be calculated on the DrivenData platform

 To score your submission:

 1. After running the above, verify that image rankings generated by your code are saved at `submission/submission.csv`.

-2. Make sure that the metadata CSV file is saved in `data/metadata.csv`.
-This file contains the labels that we'll use for scoring.

-3. Run `scripts/metric.py` on your predictions:
+2. You need a file containing ground truth labels that conforms to the ground truth format.
+See [relevant section](https://www.drivendata.org/competitions/96/beluga-whales/page/482/#scoring_ground_truth) on the Code Submission Format page for details.
+We've provided an example [`scoring/example_labels.csv`](https://github.com/drivendataorg/boem-belugas-runtime/tree/master/scoring/example_labels.csv) file that corresponds to the example scenarios.

+3. Run `scoring/score_submission.py` with the path to your predictions as the first argument and to the ground truth as the second:

     ```bash
-    # show usage instructions
-    $ python scripts/metric.py --help
+    $ python submissions/submission.csv scoring/example_labels.csv
     ```

 ---